 Integrating with Google Analytics

 Analytics data is most valuable when it accurately reflects how humans interact with your site.
-With the growing prevalence of AI agents browsing the web, your analytics may be skewed by non-human traffic, leading to:
+With the growing prevalence of AI agents browsing the web, your analytics may be skewed by non-human traffic, leading to:- Inaccurate conversion rates

 - Misleading engagement metrics